 The finest grade Jasmine tea is "Yin Hao" it's origin is from "Fuzhou" located in Fujian Province in China.
 Other types of Jasmine tea are "Mo Li Hua Cha" and "Dragon Phoenix Pearl".
-To make a fine Jasmine tea most will start with a Chinese green tea; but you can also find varities of it in Oolong or Black tea.
+To make a fine Jasmine tea most will start with Chinese green tea, but you can also find varieties of it in Oolong or Black tea.
 But the most common tea used to make Jasmine tea is green tea.

 Flowers in the Tea

 The grade of Jasmine tea depends on how often it goes through the scenting process.
-Low grade tea usually only has 2 scentings.
-High grade will have 7 scentings.
+Low-grade tea usually only has 2 scentings.
+The high grade will have 7 scentings.
 After these steps are done it is time for the Jasmine tea to go out into the world.